 Another example is in Luke 2:35; in a popular Catholic Bible, a clause is rendered thusly: “and you yourself a sword will pierce”.
-The word “soul” is in the original Greek, and hence in the Douay-Rheims translation: “And thy own soul a sword shall pierce [...].”
-A tree is known by its fruit; taking out a word, in this case, without excuse as it is, leads to a major difference: Our Lady was not pierced by a sword; Her soul was – we are body and soul as the Church teaches.
+The word “soul” is in the original Greek, and hence in the Douay Rheims translation: “And thy own soul a sword shall pierce [...].”
+A tree is known by its fruit; changing words, in this case without sufficient warrant, leads to a major difference: Our Lady was not pierced by a sword; Her soul was – we are body and soul as the Church teaches.

-So, we see in the three preceding paragraphs some examples of how literal translation (found eminently in the Douay-Rheims Bible and the Vulgate Bible) not only provides the basis for Catholic doctrine, but also protects the faithful from not understanding it more clearly in the modern translations of the Bible.
-Modern translators err in putting scholarship – often subjective and sometimes downright agenda-driven, as in the case of “inclusive language” – ahead of such evidence, as well as ignoring the Church’s consistent history, and even approved private revelation regarding the translation of this verse.
+So, we see some examples of how literal translation (found eminently in the Douay Rheims Bible and the Vulgate Bible) not only provides the basis for Catholic doctrine, but also protects the faithful from not understanding it more clearly in the contemporary translations of the Bible.
+Modern translators err in putting scholarship – often subjective and sometimes downright agenda-driven, as in the case of “inclusive language” – ahead of such concerns, as well as ignoring the Church’s consistent history, and even approved private revelation regarding the translation of this verse.
 Also, there are elements to Catholic Biblical scholarship that must be consistent.
 These are just a few of the serious errors in modern translations.